-Following the period of thesis only, where a student has not submitted, he/she will be returned to his/her original mode of study, ie full-time or part-time.
+Following the period of thesis only, where a student has not submitted their thesis, he/she will be returned to his/her original mode of study, ie full-time or part-time.
 At registration, students will be charged the appropriate number of monthly fees up to the end of the academic year.
 If a student completes their course of study during the academic year, the fee will be recalculated and a refund may become due.

-(On the occasion when a thesis is required to be re-submitted, a resubmission charge will be payable by the student).
+On the occasion when a thesis is required to be re-submitted, a resubmission charge will be payable by the student as set out in the Tuition Fees and Related Charges Schedule.